Gowtham1729/Image-Processing/README.md

 1. Verilog Implementation: This version can read, process, and write images from your system.
 You can find the relevant files in the "BIPT" and "Blurring" folders.
 2. FPGA Implementation: This version demonstrates the output of the image loaded into the block RAM on a monitor.
 The necessary files are located in the "Final Project" folder.

+## COE (Coefficient) File:
+A COE file is essentially a list of binary or hexadecimal numbers ordered in a specific format.
+It is commonly used to initialize block RAMs or ROMs in Xilinx FPGA designs.
+For more information on the syntax and structure of COE files, refer to the Xilinx documentation: [COE File Syntax](https://www.xilinx.com/support/documentation/sw_manuals/xilinx11/cgn_r_coe_file_syntax.htm).

 ## Development